hengshuaiyao/HengshuaiYao.github.io/README.md

 I had wished (and patiently waited I guess?) for the authors of the GTD, TDC/GTD2 papers to have a reflection (e.g., search  the email boxes?) on (1) whether the GTD and TDC papers took great advantage of the preconditioning paper without giving any credit, and (2) whether my involvement at the time deserved the authorship.

 Some of the authors agreed to give future credits when they will write on the topic.
-If you cite GTD and the GTD2/TDC papers in your research, I appreciate if you give the preconditioning paper a kind credit.

 Emphatic TD and Horde have shadows in my papers too.